korsarNek/korsarNek/source/_posts/Hotplate.md

 ### Design

-I wanted a heating element on top of a box, with 4 buttons for control, a display, and a USB port for data readout.
+I wanted a heating element on top of a box, with 4 buttons for control, a display and a USB port for data readout.
 What I found while soldering the RP2040 is that many more complex electronic components need to be heated to a certain temperature for a certain duration to ensure that the component is not destroyed during the soldering process.
 I wanted to store these heating models on a USB stick to easily use new models.
 In addition, I needed a connection for mains voltage.
 Inside the box, I would then reduce the mains voltage via an internal power supply to a level that the RP2040 can work with.

 ![RP2040 Heating Model](/post_assets/Hotplate/RP2040_curve.webp)